François Jean Baptiste Quesnel: Later Empire

 In December 1813, Quesnel commanded the 1st Division which had two brigades under Toussaint Campi and Gaspard François Forestier.
 Campi's brigade included the 92nd Line Infantry Regiment and the 30th Provisional Demi-Brigade, while Forestier's brigade consisted of the 35th Light and 84th Line Infantry Regiments.
 As before, two 6-pound artillery batteries were attached.
 Unhappy with Hiller's performance, the Austrian high command replaced him with Count Heinrich von Bellegarde.

 On 8 February 1814, Bellegarde and Eugene clashed in the Battle of the Mincio River.
 After Eugene threw the bulk of his army across the Mincio River, he bumped into the Austrian left wing.
 The French array was drawn up with Quesnel's division on the left, Rouyer's division on the right, Marcognet and the Italian Guard in reserve, and cavalry on the flanks.
 After brisk fighting, Quesnel's soldiers cleared the Austrians out of the village of Pozzolo.
 As the Franco-Italians pressed their enemies north toward Valeggio sul Mincio and Borghetto, Eugene sent Quesnel and Rouyer to the left and brought Marcognet into the front line.
 Meanwhile, Bellegarde and the Austrian right wing crossed the Mincio near Borghetto and were overpowering Verdier's weak left wing.
 When they found Eugene's main body coming up behind them, Bellegarde's Austrians fell back in confusion.
 The Franco-Italians counted 3,000 killed and wounded and 500 captured out of 34,000 men engaged.
 Austrian casualties numbered 2,800 killed and wounded plus 1,200 captured out of 32,000.
 At Pozzolo the Austrian grenadier brigade was mauled, suffering 790 casualties.
 In Quesnel's division, Campi's brigade included one battalion each of the 1st Light, 14th Light, and 10th Line, as well as three battalions of the 92nd Line.
 Forestier's brigade had three battalions of the 84th Line and one battalion of the 35th Line.

-After Napoleon's abdication, Quesnel became reconciled to the Bourbons and King Louis XVIII of France awarded him the Order of Saint-Louis.
+After Napoleon's abdication, Quesnel became reconciled to the Bourbons and King Louis XVIII awarded him the Order of Saint-Louis.
 However, Quesnel rallied to Napoleon during the Hundred Days and was assigned to Marshal Louis-Gabriel Suchet's Army of the Alps.
 He took command of a cavalry division consisting of a single brigade.
 General of Brigade Bernard Meyer de Schauensee's brigade consisted of the 10th Chasseurs à Cheval and 18th Dragoon Regiments.
 The army's artillery contingent included one battery from the 4th Horse Artillery Regiment.
 The only action in the campaign where cavalry is mentioned was at Albertville (Conflans) on 28 June 1815.
 In the minor French triumph, the 10th Chasseurs lost one officer killed.
 Rank and file losses were not reported.